Continuous integration/continuous delivery (CI/CD) pipelines are a practice focused on improving software delivery using a DevOps approach.

 A CI/CD pipeline may sound like overhead, but it isn’t.
 It’s essentially a runnable specification of the steps that any developer needs to perform to deliver a new software product version.
 In the absence of an automated pipeline, Engineers would still need to perform these steps manually and, therefore, be far less productive.

-This is a must to have when deploying resources to Azure!
+This is a must-have when deploying resources to Azure!
 Especially for non-development environments.

-In this whitepaper, I will address and explain in a detailed way a complete guide for automating the implementation of Logic Apps Standard using Azure DevOps Pipelines.
+In this whitepaper, I will provide a detailed, complete guide to automating the implementation of Logic Apps Standard using Azure DevOps Pipelines.

-I will explain in detail all the basic things you have to know, from the creation of a Logic App Standard on Visual Studio Code to everything you need to create and configure inside DevOps to archive the implementation of the CI/CD process.
+I will explain in detail everything you need to know, from creating a Logic App Standard in Visual Studio Code to the configuration you need to create and configure inside DevOps to implement the CI/CD process.

 What’s in store for you?